iiitl/ML_tutorial/README.md

 Push to the branch (git push origin feature/new-feature) Create a new pull request
 ```
+# Classification
+When there is need to classify data in different classes , these algorithms can be used.

+# Alogorithm used
+1-Logistic Regression
+2-SVR (Support Vector Machines)
+3-KNN (K Nearest Neighbour)
+4-Naive Bayes
+5-Decision tree classification
+6-Random Forest classification

 # Conclusion
 We hope that this repository will help you on your journey to becoming a machine learning expert.
 Happy learning!